laravel-streams/streams-core/docs/routing.md

 }
 ```

+You can configure automatic view patterns within the `streams/route.php` [configuration file](configuration).
 The process ignores the views if they do not exist.

 ## Parameters